KSDaemon/wampy.js/README.md

 * [WebSocket-Node][].
 A WebSocket Implementation for Node.JS (Draft -08 through the final RFC 6455)
 * [ws][].
 Simple to use, blazing fast and thoroughly tested WebSocket client and server for Node.js

+For convenience, all API documentation is also available as a [GitBook here](https://ksdaemon.gitbook.io/wampy.js/).

 [Back to TOC](#table-of-contents)

 Usage example